 A gas cloud collapses and condenses toward the center of the gravitational potential generated by the host dark matter halo.
-Since cloud deformation and fragmentation are controlled by the thermal evolution of the gas, we first discuss cooling/heating processes and chemical evolution in our simulations.
-Figs. \ref{fig:nT} and \ref{fig:nL} show the evolution of the temperature and cooling rates as a function of density.
-Figs. \ref{fig:ny_H0522} and \ref{fig:ny_H0611} show the evolution of spices abundances for Halo A and B, respectively.
+Since cloud deformation and fragmentation are controlled by the thermal evolution of the gas, we first discuss cooling/heating processes and chemical evolution in our clouds.
+Figs. \ref{fig:nT} and \ref{fig:nL} show the evolution of the temperature and cooling rates as a function of the average density in the cloud core.
+Figs. \ref{fig:ny_H0522} and \ref{fig:ny_H0611} show the evolution of spieces abundances for Halo A and B, respectively.
 The temperature evolution is different between the two MHs even with the same metallicity.
 Since the collapsing timescale $\tcol = \rho / \dot \rho$ is longer for Halo A than for Halo B by a factor of two, the gas temperature is lower with the smaller compressional heating rate.
 The evolution of chemical species abundances does not significantly differ between the two halos with a fixed metallicity (see Figs \ref{fig:ny_H0522} and \ref{fig:ny_H0611}) but the thermal evolution notably or significantly differs between the runs with different gas metallicities.

 The overall thermal evolution can be described as follows.
-At low densities $\nH < 1 \ \percc$, the gas temperature increases adiabatically because none of the cooling processes works efficiently.
+At low densities $\nH \lesssim 1 \ \percc$, the gas temperature increases adiabatically, because any cooling process does not work efficiently.
 The hydrogen molecule fraction increases up to $y({\rm H_2}) \sim 10^{-3}$ through the H$^-$-process as

 catalyzed by free electrons.
-Then, the gas temperature declines by hydrogen molecular cooling.
+Then, the gas temperature declines through hydrogen molecular cooling.
 The molecular fraction increases as metallicity increases because of more efficient molecular formation on grain surfaces.
-In models where the temperature drops below 150 K, HD molecules form through the reactions
+In models where the temperature drops below 150 K, HD molecules form through the reaction

 and rotational transition line cooling of HD molecules becomes important.